sunhill-de/ORM/doc/md/QUERIES.md

 - parent = The internal name of the parent class.
 - properties = An array of all properties that this class defines.

+### Difference to the standard methods
+As a addition the return objects of first() and the collection of get() provide an additional method called query() that makes it possible to use the former results for a new query on these class/classes.
+Example:
+Let's assume there are two classes called 'UserImages' and 'UserVideos' than hold a field called 'user_id'.
+With the query
+'''php
+Classes::query()->where('name','begins with','User')->get()->query()->where('user_id',3)->get();
+'''
+you get a list of all UserImages and UserVideos that belong to the user with the id 3